coderefinery/documentation/content/sphinx.md

 ```
 ````

-- We can also use Jupyter notebooks (*.ipynb) with Sphinx.
-It requires the [myst-nb](https://myst-nb.readthedocs.io/) extension to be installed.

 - Math equations with LaTeX should work out of the box.
 Try this (result below):
 ````markdown
 This creates an equation: